Chris-Barnard/nextjs-blog/posts/monte-carlo.md

 ![Distribution of Peter Skilled Results](/assets/blog/monte-carlo/distribution-peter.png)

-This first thing you should notice is that we introduced a positive skew to our distribution.
-This comes from the fact that as we are losing, we are scaling down our bet size, and as we are winning, we increase it.
-The result is those times we get lucky and the good streak continues, we really end up with a blow out year.
-This can perhaps be more clearly seen in looking at a box plot of our simulated samples.

 #### Resulting Metrics

  - **Sample Size**: 1,000 Trading Years consisting of 120 trades / year